GARNISHEE ORDER

 Amount | May be mentioned specifically. | Mentioned clearly in the Order. |

-Applicable to (Amount) | On clear balance available with the garnishes at time of receipt of order. | Amount in the account at the time of receiving order and future credit also attachable. |
+Applicable to (Amount) | On clear balance is available with the garnishes at the time of receipt of the order. | The amount in the account at the time of receiving the order and future credit are also attachable. |

 Applicable to (account) | All demand deposit and Time deposit account. | All demand deposit and Time deposit account. |